adfresca/sdk-ios/README.md

 - (void)adViewClosed:(AdFrescaView *)adView {}
 ```

-There are many good practices implementing AdFrescaViewDelegate.
+There are many good practices when implementing AdFrescaViewDelegate.

 1. Scenarios 1: Display overlay contents in the bootup screen
   - Display Boot-up screen (Logo, etc)
   - Contents will be displayed over the boot-up screen
   - If the user closes the view, the main page will be loaded.
-2. Scenarios 2: Insert Contents between each stages
+2. Scenarios 2: Insert Contents between each stage
   - When the user touch 'Next Stage' button on your game, Contents will be displayed.
   - If the user closes the view and the page will be redirected to the next stage.
   - In these case, you need to use adViewClosed()